OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/Dynamic-UpdateSource/README_Dynamic-UpdateSource.md

 #Dynamically Set Source Path, Office Click-to-Run

 This PowerShell function works with the other deployment scripts to provide a way to dynamically set the SourcePath for the Office Click-To-Run configuration xml.
 The script uses the computers Active Directory site to lookup the SourcePath location from the LookupFilePath.
-The LookupFilePath is a CSV file that you will need to populate with the Active Directory site and corresponding SourcePath.
+The LookupFilePath is a CSV file that you will need to populate with the Active Directory site and cooresponding SourcePath.

 ###Example